Itemzero-Studio/itemzero-InDesign-scripts/README.md

 # InDesign-scripts
 ## Itemzero's scripts for InDesign

-A collection of InDesign scripts, collateral from our work at [0. itemzero](https://itemzero.com).
+A collection of InDesign scripts, collateral from our work in book production at [0. itemzero](https://itemzero.com).

 ## Scripts